petre-renware/sdeven/doc_src/SDEVEN.70_LIP.md

     * to become a system
     * to become both.

-As **system**, a software should have an *installation* procedure, which could be just a documentation or other automation software.
+As **system**, a software should have:

+* an *installation procedure*, which could be just a documentation or other automation software.
 This procedure should be *clear*, *well defined* (ie, deterministic, without ambiguities) and *repeatable*.

+* a *logging mechanism* and some rotate policies.
+Using host operating system standards is recommend in order to be easy maintained by any system administrator

 As **product** must have an *usage documentation* (ie, work procedures), an *administration documentation* (ie, installation, configuration, maintenance), a *packaging* procedure.